Uberspace/lab/source/guide_kimai.rst

 Remove your unused :manual:`DocumentRoot <web-documentroot>` and create a new symbolic link to the ``kimai2/public`` directory:

-.. warning:: Please make sure your DocumentRoot is empty before removing it.
-This step will delete all contained files if any.

 ::

  [isabell@stardust ~]$ cd /var/www/virtual/$USER/